guoxfr/guoxfr.github.io/publications.md

 ## Invited talks, keynotes

-1. Efficient energy management of buildings: opportunities from new materials, ICENSS - 1st International Conference on Energy Storage and Saving, Xi'an, China, 20-23 Oct 2022 (**keynote**)
+1. Efficient energy management from building to district: opportunities from new materials, ICENSS - 1st International Conference on Energy Storage and Saving, Xi'an, China, 20-23 Oct 2022 (**keynote**)

 1. Interdisciplinary energy research for a low-carbon future: interactions with material, big-data and biomimetic approaches, International Symposium on Green Ship Design and New Energy Technology, Wuhan University of Technology, 10th April 2021 (**keynote**)